equinor/ert/docs/reference/configuration/data_types.rst

-If you in the observation use the ``SUMMARY_OBSERVATION`` or ``HISTORY_OBSERVATION`` keyword to compare simulatons and observations for a particular summary vector *that vector is automatically added* to the ERT configuration.
+If you in the observation use the ``SUMMARY_OBSERVATION`` or ``HISTORY_OBSERVATION`` keyword to compare simulatons and observations for a particular summary vector you need to add this vector after SUMMARY in the ERT configuration to have it plotted.

 If you use the keyword ``REFCASE`` to configure an Eclipse reference case you can use wildcard notation to all summary vectors matching a pattern, i.e. this: